-The number of distribution and manufacturing companies in the Lehigh Valley, and proximity to New York and Philadelphia, allow for endless field experience and networking opportunities for our students.
+Meanwhile, thanks to numerous distribution and manufacturing companies based in the Lehigh Valley, not to mention the region’s proximity to New York and Philadelphia, you’ll have boundless networking and internship opportunities.

 - Demand Management Analyst

 - Warehouse Supervisor

 - Procurement Category Agent

 “Young entrepreneurs need to learn a lot of things.
 They might have great ideas, but because they’re so green it takes years to really get their business up and running at a high level.
 At Penn State Lehigh Valley, I was able to take all the theory I was learning in the classroom and through discussions with my professors was able to apply it better to what was going on out in the real world.
 One of the benefits of going to a smaller campus is that you develop better relations with your professors, and you get more hands-on learning.
 If you want to really learn the curriculum, it’s much better to be in a smaller class where you can speak to your professor on a regular basis.
 I give a lot of credit to Penn State Lehigh Valley for how my business is doing.
 I received a great education there.” – Sol Taylor ’20, founder of Allentown-based importing business The Phonekings Inc.: Taylor’s Discount Supplies

 Suggested Academic Plans (SAP) provide the possible order of courses students might follow as they pursue a particular degree.
 SAPs are proposed schedules only.
 Individual student's schedules might look different if – in consultation with an academic adviser – the student has created a different plan.
 Care should be taken when changing the order of courses, as the SAP takes into account prerequisites and course controls.
 For the final work regarding the courses needed for graduation in a particular major, all students should consult the University Bulletin and their degree audit.

 215 380 3458

 Mark Michael Capofari